mixberry/BurstlyMixberryAdaptor/iOS/README.md

 ###Integration

 ####1- Download adaptor and SDK
-Download the BurstlyMixberryAdaptor “BurstlyMixberryAdaptor.a” and Mixberry SDK “MB\_SDK\_iOS.a”, then drag and drop them into the root folder in your project.
+Download the BurstlyMixberryAdaptor “libBurstly\_Mixberry\_Adaptor.a” and Mixberry SDK “libMBAdNetwork-4.2.a”, then drag and drop them into the root folder in your project.

 ####2- Add required Frameworks
 Add the following frameworks to your project: